Maplenormandy/list-62x/README.md

 list-62x
 ========

-Light Invariant Stable Features auto camera setting correction algorithm, for MIT 16.62x Fall 2014 / Spring 2015
+Light Invariant Stable Features auto camera setting correction algorithm, for MIT 16.62x Fall 2014 / Spring 2015.

+Please contact maplenormandy@gmail.com and aaron.phs@gmail.com for information on how to get the data associated with this project.

 Note on installation.
 Make sure you're using OpenCV 2.4.9